-A.3 Approved Plans and Supporting Documents
+A.3 Approved Plans and supporting documents

-Those with the benefit of this consent must carry out all work and maintain the use and works in accordance with both the architectural plans to which is affixed a Council stamp "Approved" and supporting documents listed below as submitted by the Applicant unless modified by any following condition.
+Those with the benefit of this consent must carry out all work and maintain the use and works in accordance with the plans to which is affixed a Council stamp "Approved Plans" and supporting documents listed below as submitted by the Applicant unless modified by any following condition.
 Where the plans relate to alterations or additions only those works shown in colour or highlighted are approved.